stelzinga/MF/MGT_80.Tools.md

 - Primary Server Apps ⇆ Secondary Suppliers
 - Secondary Server Apps ⇆ Primary Suppliers
 - Secondary Server Apps ⇆ Secondary Suppliers

 ### Recovery Process
 The process(es) involved in moving from Primary to Secondary can be very detailed, but conceptually it is limited to:
 - Analysis: establish which Primary Components are failing
 - Decision: assess best way to recover by *switching* the Primary Component to Secondary Components.
-Including the assessment whether it is worthwhile doing it e.g., a disconnect to a data Supplier at 16h45 could be recovered but if the Supplier stops providing the data at 17h00 it might not be worth doing any effort.

-This *switch* to Secondary Component can require:
+This *switch* to Secondary Component can require different steps:
 - Network changes e.g., DNS, changes, re-routing, disabling an active network
 - User App changes e.g., change of configuration files and reload or restart
-- Server App changes e.g., change of configuration files and reload (or restart)
+- Server App changes e.g., change of configuration files and reload (or restart).
+This also includes performing a restoration of Data.
 - Nothing e.g., the Secondary setup is effectively a so called hot-standby and will take over automatically as long as the Primary is 'declared' unavailable.

+The decision should assess whether it is worthwhile recovering a component it e.g., a disconnect to a data Supplier at 16h45 could be recovered but if the Supplier stops providing the data at 17h00 and the average data update might be every 30 minutes it seems not be worth doing any effort.
+The decision should also consider the speed at which the above mentioned recovery steps can be achieved.
+If the sum of all steps to recover a Component takes 30 minutes then that may be too long, see also Urgency below.

 ### Scenarios
 Until so far no mention was made of the *reason* for one or more Component being partially or fully unavailable or in other words what the *cause* of some form of stress on a Component can be.
 Strictly speaking, the cause does not change the Recovery Process.
 However, assessing causes of stressed Components, allows for two things: a) identifying the (best estimate) probability a Component will endure such stress, and b) establish what the best course of action will be when it happens.
 This latter step culminates in the actual aforementioned recovery plan.